priscillaoclark/15.S08-applied-nlp-final/readme.md

 ## Getting Started

 The corpora of documents used in our project can be accessed in our documents folder.
-Implementation and data preprocessing is done in each respective python script file within the respective folders (Naive, TF-IDF- within keywords folder, BERTopic).
+Implementation and method-specific preprocessing for our three primary methods are done within their respective folders (*naive_model*, TF-IDF - within *keywords* folder, *BERTopic*).

 ### Prerequisites